Tempeh: Tempe bongkrèk

 Tempe bongkrèk is a variety of tempeh from Central Java, notably Banyumas.
 It is prepared with coconut dregs.
 This type of tempeh served as a main source of protein in Java due to its inexpensiveness and has led to several cases of fatal food poisoning, as it occasionally gets contaminated with the bacterium Burkholderia gladioli, and the unwanted organism produces toxins (bongkrek acid and toxoflavin) from the coconut, besides killing off the Rhizopus fungus due to the antibiotic activity of bongkrek acid.

 Fatalities from contaminated tempe bongkrèk were once common in the area where it was produced.
-During 1930s, Indonesian government went through an economic depression, and this condition caused some of the people to make tempe bongkrek by themselves, instead of buying it directly from well-trained producers.
+During 1930s, the Dutch East Indies government went through an economic depression, and this condition caused some of the people to make tempe bongkrek by themselves, instead of buying it directly from well-trained producers.
 As a result, the poisonings occurred frequently, reaching 10 to 12 a year.
 Dutch scientists W. K. Mertens and A. G. van Veen from the Eijkman Institute of Jakarta, started to find the cause of the poisoning in the early 1930s.
 The first outbreak of the bongkrek poisoning by tempe bongkrek was recorded by Dutch researchers; however, no further research to find the cause of the poisoning was conducted in 1895.
-They successfully identified the source of poisoning as a bacterium called Pseudomonas cocovenenans.
+They successfully identified the source of poisoning as a bacterium called Pseudomonas marginata.
 This bacterium, which is also named Burkholderia cocovenenans, caused the synthesis of a poisonous substance called bongkrek acid.
 B. cocovenenans is commonly found in plants and soil, which can be taken up by coconuts and corn, leading to the synthesis of bongkrek acid during the fermentation of such foods.
 Since 1975, consumption of contaminated tempe bongkrek has caused more than 3000 cases of bongkrek acid poisoning.
 In Indonesia, the overall reported mortality rate has turned out to be 60%.
 Due to the severity of the situation, the production of tempe bongkrek has been banned since 1988.
 Clandestine manufacture continues, however, due to the popular flavor.
 The problem of contamination is not encountered with bean and grain tempeh, which have a different composition of fatty acids that is not favorable for the growth of B. gladioli, but encourages growth of Rhizopus instead.
 When bean or grain tempeh has the proper color, texture and smell, it is a very strong indication the product is safe.
 Yellow tempe bongkrèk is always highly toxic due to toxoflavin, but tempe bongkrèk with a normal coloration may still contain lethal amounts of bongkrek acid.